team4aimln8n-web/Team-4-Project/README.md

 This AI-powered e-commerce platform delivers tangible business value by automating customer interactions and operational workflows while maintaining security and reliability.
 It enables businesses to provide superior customer service at scale, reduce operational overhead, and gather actionable insights—all while focusing resources on growth rather than infrastructure management.

-# System Overview & Architecture
+# System Overview And Architecture

 ## Overview for Business Stakeholders